 Out here, everything is dry and brown in the summer, and starts to green up in the fall and winter with our rainy season.
 It does not snow until you get above about the 3,000 foot elevation mark.

-Summer has come to a close, the rainy season has arrived, and that's the end of the veggie story.
-Maybe next year, maybe not.
+Summer eventually came to a close, the rainy season arrived, and that was the end of the veggie story.
+Maybe another year, maybe not.

 All I know is, if I do decide to plant more vegetables next summer, I will install a drip system for watering, so that all I need to do is turn on the valve, instead of bending over the plant moats with a hose for half an hour a day.
 Too hard on the old back!